+Many people ask, “what is inpatient vs. outpatient?”
 Inpatient care means you’re admitted to the hospital on a doctor’s order.
-As soon as you are formally admitted, you’re classified as an inpatient care recipient.
+As soon as your admission occurs, you’re an inpatient care recipient.

-Despite a stay in the hospital, your care may be considered outpatient if you’re receiving outpatient care on the same day that you are discharged from the hospital.
-Even if you spend the night in the hospital, your care could still be considered outpatient.
+Despite a stay in the hospital, your care may be outpatient if you’re getting outpatient care on the same day of discharge.
+Even if you spend the night in the hospital, you could be an outpatient.

-You can receive many services through outpatient care, including but not limited to:
+You can get many services through outpatient care, including: